 Photosynthesis forms glucose that changes into other substances inside the plant leaves.
-It is converts into starch that acts as an energy substance for the plant.
-Glucose also converts into other useful substances like proteins, vitamins and fats.
+It is converted into starch that provides energy to the plant.
+Glucose also converts into other useful substances like proteins, vitamins, and fats.
 Proteins help in making the structures of the cell.
 Vitamins help in many chemical reactions taking place in the cell.
-Fats acts as natural storehouse of energy.
+Fat acts as a natural storehouse of energy.
 Glucose is also converted into other sugars that are present in fruits.
 Glucose is a source of energy for various functions of plants.

-Formation of proteins requires something else in addition to glucose.
+Theformation of proteins requires something else in addition to glucose.
 They require nitrogen.
-Nitrogen is gained by the plants with the help of certain bacteria.
+Nitrogen is absorbed by the plants with the help of certain bacteria.
 These are known as nitrogen-fixing bacteria.
 Rhizobium is an example of one such bacteria.

 Coloured Leaves